Florida police officer drags woman into jail, is fired - NewsBreak

 Florida police officer drags woman into jail, is fired

-A police officer in Tampa , Florida , who was videotaped dragging a handcuffed woman into jail has been fired, authorities said.
+TAMPA, Fla. — (AP) — A police officer in Tampa, Florida, who was videotaped dragging a handcuffed woman into jail has been fired, authorities said.

 An internal investigation determined that former officer Gregory Damon violated department policies during the Nov.
 17 incident, the Tampa Police Department announced Tuesday in a news release.